 When Del Valle started at Travelocity in 2008, he led a small team of six data warehouse developers, database administrators, and programmers.
-Over the next six years, his team expanded to as many as 32 people.
+Over the next six years, his team expanded to as many as thirty-two people.
 He was leading data architects, developers, and project managers working in operations, database development, and analytics across three continents: in Bangalore, India; Krakow, Poland; and the US.

 One of Del Valle’s chief challenges is the massive amount of data coming from multiple sources that he and his team must process every day.
 He must also be quick to evaluate and adapt to constantly evolving technologies.
 “You can’t stand still,” he explains.
 “There is a constant need to keep learning and adapting to new technologies, and you have to be able to implement them successfully before your competitors to be able to gain an advantage.”
 On the other hand, he warns, “We can’t just buy it because it is the latest [technology],” he notes.
 “We need to understand how it can make our business better.”